 The local corrections departments in Iowa do not provide a consolidated Iowa inmate locator (like the State Department of Corrections) that the public can explore to find out what jail someone is in or why a person is in jail.
 As a result, everyone interested in finding someone in an Iowa jail must conduct an independent search of each local jail facility.

 How to Perform an Iowa Jail Inmate Search

 Generally, county jails in Iowa maintain an inmate roster that interested persons may use to find a person in jail.
 Acceptable search parameters include the inmate's name, gender, offender number, and location if known.
 These inmate rosters are typically available on the sheriff's office official website.
 For example, the Johnson County Sheriff's Office maintains a publicly available jail roster of incarcerated individuals.

 Facilities Operated by the Iowa Department of Corrections and Rehabilitation

 The Iowa State Prison System comprises nine adult correctional facilities operated by the Iowa DOC.
-These facilities are situated in various counties and cities throughout the states' 8 districts.
-Interested persons can find each facility by using a prison lookup tool on the Iowa DOC website.
+These facilities are situated in various counties and cities throughout the state's 8 districts.
+Interested persons can find each facility by using the Iowa inmate lookup tool on the DOC's website.